Mikael-Kolehmainen/Mikael-Kolehmainen/README.md

 ![](https://komarev.com/ghpvc/?username=Mikael-Kolehmainen)
 ### Hi there! 💪

 I'm Mikael Kolehmainen, from Finland.
-My interests are powerlifting🏋️, chess♟️, reading📘 and computers🖥️.
+My interests are powerlifting🏋️, reading📘 and computers🖥️.
 I also work at Wasamove as a cashier.

 The languages I use are **HTML**, **CSS**, **SCSS**, **JS**, **PHP**, **C#**, **Python** and **SQL**.
 I started my journey with **C++** but can't say I'm a master at it and quickly moved on to C#.
 I have also tried **React/Node.js**, **Dart/Flutter** and **VBA**.